 Companies in this industry publish content on the Internet or operate websites designed to help people find content online.
-Major companies include Facebook, Google, and Yahoo! (all based in the US), as well as Baidu and Tencent (both based in China), DeNA (Japan), and NHN (South Korea).
+Major companies include Facebook, Google, and Yahoo! (all based in the US), as well as Baidu, Sohu.com, and NeatEase (all based in China) and South Korea's NAVER (formerly NHN).

-Sales of online advertisements account for just over half of US industry revenue; sales of digital subscriptions (access to databases, e-books, periodicals, and games) make up about 30 percent.
-The majority of advertising revenue (about 75 percent) comes from search and display formats, according to the Interactive Advertising Bureau and PricewaterhouseCoopers.
+Sales of online advertisements account for just over half of US industry revenue; sales of digital subscriptions (access to databases, e-books, periodicals, and games) make up about 30%.
+The majority of US advertising revenue (about 60%) comes from desktop search and display formats, according to the Interactive Advertising Bureau and PricewaterhouseCoopers.
 Search revenue is recognized from the fees businesses pay Internet firms to link their company's site or name to a specific search word or phrase.
 Display advertising is the result of a business paying an Internet company for space to display advertising on its website; display advertising includes banner advertising, video, rich media, and sponsorships.
-Other sources of revenue include subscriptions and licensing of proprietary products to other sites.
+Other sources of revenue include mobile advertising, subscriptions, and licensing of proprietary products to other sites.